The Jungle Book: Reception

+Adaptations

-AdaptationsThe Jungle Book has been adapted many times in a wide variety of media.
+The Jungle Book has been adapted many times in a wide variety of media.
 In literature, Robert Heinlein wrote the Hugo Award-winning science fiction novel, Stranger in a Strange Land (1961), when his wife, Virginia, suggested a new version of The Jungle Book, but with a child raised by Martians instead of wolves.
 Neil Gaiman's The Graveyard Book (2008) is inspired by The Jungle Book.
 It follows a baby boy who is found and brought up by the dead in a cemetery.
 It has many scenes that can be traced to Kipling, but with Gaiman's dark twist.

 In music, the Jungle Book cycle (1958) was written by the Australian composer Percy Grainger, an avid Kipling reader.
 It consists of quotations from the book, set as choral pieces and solos for soprano, tenor or baritone.
 The French composer Charles Koechlin wrote several symphonic works inspired by the book.

 BBC Radio broadcast an adaptation on 14 February 1994 and released it as a BBC audiobook in 2008.
 It was directed by Chris Wallis with Nisha K. Nayar as Mowgli, Eartha Kitt as Kaa, Freddie Jones as Baloo, and Jonathan Hyde as Bagheera.
 The music was by John Mayer.

 The book's text has been adapted for younger readers with comic book adaptations such as DC Comics Elseworlds' story, "Superman: The Feral Man of Steel", in which an infant Superman is raised by wolves, while Bagheera, Akela, and Shere Khan make appearances.
 Marvel Comics published several adaptations by Mary Jo Duffy and Gil Kane in the pages of Marvel Fanfare (vol. 1).
 These were collected in the one-shot Marvel Illustrated: The Jungle Book (2007).
 Bill Willingham's comic book series, Fables, features The Jungle Book's Mowgli, Bagheera, and Shere Khan.Manga Classics: The Jungle Book was published by UDON Entertainment's Manga Classics imprint in June 2017.